vishwaraj008/Solthar-mcp/README.md

 # Solthar MCP Server

-Semantic Orchestration Layer for Threaded Hierarchical Abstraction & Reasoning (MCP)
+---

-## Overview
+## Description
-Solthar MCP is a Node.js server implementing a Model Context Protocol router with JWT authentication, MySQL, Redis, and integration with external tools like Athena and MOAD.
+**Solthar MCP** (Semantic Orchestration Layer for Threaded Hierarchical Abstraction & Reasoning) is a Node.js server implementing a Model Context Protocol router with JWT authentication, MySQL, Redis, and integration with external tools like Athena and MOAD.

+---

 ## Features
 - JWT-based authentication